-Rusan is a PhD student in the School of Social Work at McGill University, under the supervision of Dr. Delphine Collin-Vezina, the Director of the Centre for Research on Children and Families (CRCF).
-Rusan has over four years of experience with child sexual abuse research, and will be working on the Child Sexual Abuse Disclosures project with Dr. Collin-Vezina.
-Rusan’s doctoral research will focus on child sexual abuse and shame, and the therapeutic process for child sexual abuse survivors.
+Rusan is a PhD Candidate and Joseph-Armand Bombardier Scholar in the School of Social Work at McGill University, under the supervision of Dr. Delphine Collin-Vezina, the Director of the Centre for Research on Children and Families (CRCF).
+Rusan completed her Honours Bachelor of Science (Psychology Specialization) and Master of Social Work at the University of Toronto.

 Contact: rusan.lateef [at] mail.mcgill.ca (Email)